 - Grilled Shrimp with Lemon

-There’s also amazing recipes from The Kitchn.
+There’s also fantastic recipes from The Kitchn.

 Have you tried Whole 30?
 What was your experience like?
 Is this your first time doing the Whole 30 program?